yukun-dong/how-to/[Document]-Notification-(Preview-feature).md

 ### In TeamsFx CLI
-* If you prefer interactive mode, execute `teamsfx new` command then use the keyboard to go through the same flow as in Visual Studio Code.
+* If you prefer interactive mode, execute `teamsfx new` command, then use the keyboard to go through the same flow as in Visual Studio Code.

 * If you prefer non-interactive mode, enter all required parameters in one command.